thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

     return response
 ```

-This is how you cache a result for 12 hours using a `modal.Dict`.
+This is how you cache a result for 12 hours using a [`modal.Dict`](https://modal.com/docs/reference/modal.Dict).
 With this caching in place, end-to-end
 latency on a warm webhook request was about 60ms, rather than 600ms.

 ## Add pinch of \<script\>

-That's the JSON web endpoint accounted for, but my static HTML page at [thundergolfer.com/about](https://thundergolfer.com) needs to actually _use it_.
-I make that happen with a standalone `<script>` in the Markdown page.
+That's the JSON web endpoint accounted for, but the static HTML page at [thundergolfer.com/about](https://thundergolfer.com) needs to actually _use it_.
+This happens with a standalone `<script>` in the Markdown page.

 ```html
 <!-- /about.md -->